 “Om Shri Hin, Shrin, Mahalakshamaye Namah.”

 Diwali essentially spreads the message of love, tolerance and is a celebration of kinship.
-The astroYogi team wishes all of you a happy Diwali and wish for a prosperous year ahead.
+The Astroyogi team wishes all of you a happy, safe and prosperous Diwali!